flipperdevices/flipperzero-firmware/documentation/AppManifests.md

 All components of Flipper Zero firmware — services, user applications, system settings — are developed independently.
 Each component has a build system manifest file, named `application.fam`, describing basic properties of a components and its relations to other parts of the system.

-When building firmware, fbt collects all application manifests, processes their dependencies and builds only those components that are utilized in current build configuration.
+When building firmware, **`fbt`** collects all application manifests, processes their dependencies and builds only those components that are utilized in current build configuration.
 See [fbt docs](./fbt.md), section "Firmware application set", for details on build configurations.

 ## Application definition

 Properties of a firmware component are declared in a form of a Python code snippet, forming a call to App() function with various parameters.

-Only 2 parameters are mandatoty: appid and apptype, others are optional and may be meaningful only for certail application types.
+Only 2 parameters are mandatoty: ***appid*** and ***apptype***, others are optional and may be meaningful only for certain application types.

 ### Keys

-* **appid**: string, application id within the fbt.
-Used in specifying which applications to include in build configuration and to resolve dependencies and conflicts.
+* **appid**: string, application id within the build system.
+Used for specifying which applications to include in build configuration and to resolve dependencies and conflicts.

 * **apptype**: member of FlipperAppType.* enumeration.
 Valid values are: